enzo-project/enzo-dev/doc/manual/source/tutorials/WritingParameterFiles.rst

 Where mpirun is the executable responsible for running MPI programs and "-np [N]" tells the machine that there are [N] processors.
-This number of processors must be the same as the number which enzo will be run with!
+This number of processors must be the same as the number which Enzo will be run with!

 Notes